-- Rent reduction: Reduction could decrease the amount of rent you owe for a set period.
+- Rent reduction: Rent reduction could decrease the amount of rent you owe for a set period.

 - Rent deferral: Have your payments postponed for a set period.

 - Rent abatement: Have your payments suspended for a set period.
-This essentially halts your payments until you can work out the rest of the negotiations.
+This essentially halts each monthly payment until you can work out the rest of the negotiations.

 - Loan conversion: Late payments are converted into loans that you pay back over time.

 - Grace period: An extended grace period gives you time to make payments without incurring penalties.
 If your cash flow cycle is all out of whack with COVID-19, this is an easy fix.

 - Security deposit: If you've given your landlord a security deposit, you could request to credit that amount against your current rent debt.